 For the onion jam, if you're limited on time, caramelize the onions the day before or while the brisket is braising.
 Add the seasonings excluding the braising liquid and cook according to the recipe.
 Once the beef is done, reserve 1 cup of the braising liquid.
-Reheat the caramelized onions with the braising liquid and cook until the liquid is almost all evaporated.
+Reheat the caramelized onions with the braising liquid and cook until the jam has thickened.
 Remove from heat and serve with the brisket.

 For my full meal, I started with a lovely mushroom bruschetta with whipped goat cheese.
-The main course was of course, this beer braised brisket with onion jam and, for the side, I prepared hasselback potatoes.
-Stay tuned for the hasselback potato recipe in a couple days.
+The main course was, of course, this beer braised brisket with onion jam, and, for the side, I prepared roasted potato salad.

 The overall meal was fantastic!
 The beer braised brisket was as tender as expected.
-The onion jam is a combination of sweet, savory and tangy and a perfect condiment for the beef.
+The onion jam is a combination of sweet, savory, and tangy and a perfect condiment for the beef.
 You don't have to be a meat lover to enjoy this dinner!
-I also will post a recipe in the upcoming week on what to do with the leftover brisket so stay tuned!

 For more meat inspiration check out these balsamic blood orange braised short ribs!